Anne M. Nicotera

 Professor

 Anne Maydan Nicotera (PhD, Ohio University) is a Professor in the Department of Communication at George Mason University, where she teaches courses in organizational and interpersonal communication.
-Her research is grounded in a constitutive perspective and focuses on management/leadership communication, culture and conflict, diversity, race and gender, and aggressive communication, with a particular interest in healthcare organizations.
+Her research is grounded in a constitutive perspective and focuses on management/leadership communication, culture and conflict, diversity, race and gender, and aggressive communication, with a particular interest in postcolonial approaches and healthcare organizations.
 She has published her research in numerous national journals.
-She has also published five books and several chapters.
+She has also published eight books and numerous chapters.
 She has developed a theory and associated measurement tool for a construct called structurational divergence, which describes the intractable organizational conflicts that can result from the simultaneous application of multiple meanings in intra- and inter-professional interactions.
-She is also interested in the application of structurational divergence models to cultural competence training for healthcare practitioners who serve traditionally marginalized populations.
-She is also active as a consultant, designing and delivering organizational communication based management and leadership training, with a special interest in serving professionals in the developing world.
+She is currently pursuing the application of structurational divergence models to address postcolonialism and anti-racism.
+She is also active as a consultant, designing and delivering organizational communication-based management and leadership training, with a special interest in serving professionals in the developing world.

 Dr. Nicotera is the conference planning chair for the DC Health Communication (DCHC Biennial Conference Series), in partnership with the Kentucky Conference on Health Communication.